The Bernepoo (another name it goes by) was first developed in the early 2000’s by a breeder in Canada.

 |Colors||Tri color (white, black with brown markings), Two tone (white with another color), cream, red, black, chocolate (dark brown), silver and gray coloring.|

-The Bernepoo is a crossbreed between the Bernese Mountain dog and the Poodle.
+The Bernepoo is a crossbreed between a Bernese Mountain dog and a Poodle.
 As I mentioned above these dogs are first claimed to be breed in 2003 by a Canadian breeder that had started out breeding Golden Retrievers and then Bernese Mountain dogs.

 Although most breeders of the Bernepoo use a poodle to crossbreed some breeders have chosen to use a Labradoodle instead.
 We will discuss why later in the post.

 The Bernese Mountain dog Poodle mix are known by many names including Bernedoodle (or Berniedoodle), Bernadoodle, Bernepoo, Bernese Mountain Poo, Bernese Mountain Doodle or a Bernese Poodle.

 Let’s start with our discussion with an overview of the parent breeds.

 The Bernese Mountain dog is one of the four Swiss Mountain dog breeds that originated in the Swiss Alps.

 Although all four breeds have similar black, brown and white markings the dogs differ in size, with the Bernese being the second largest in the group and the only one with long fur.

 The Bernese, or Bernie as they are commonly called, was bred to be a general farm dog.
 Their purpose was to tend the flock and watch over the farm.

 Unlike the Golden Retriever that is a friend to everyone these dogs are more reserved and standoffish to new people.